-A student's demonstrated financial need is determined by subtracting the family contribution from the FAFSA and the CSS Profile from the amount we estimate it will cost the student to attend Loyola (the student expense budget).
+A student's demonstrated financial need is determined by subtracting the family contribution from the FAFSA, from the amount we estimate it will cost the student to attend Loyola (the student expense budget).
 The student expense budget includes actual charges for tuition, and standard allowances for room and board, books and supplies, transportation and personal expenses.
 There are three standard student expense budgets: on-campus, off-campus and with parents.
 In assigning an expense budget to determine your financial need, we used the following assumptions:

 - On-Campus: Living on-campus in a Loyola residence hall.
 Students who paid a housing deposit, students who received a housing assignment, students receiving Resident Assistantships, and students participating in Loyola sponsored study-abroad programs were assigned this housing status.